 Like natural teeth, dentures and partials should be brushed twice a day to remove food and plaque and prevent stains.
 Choose a soft bristle brush to prevent damaging or wearing them down, and in between brushings, rinse them after each meal.
 Prosthetic teeth should never be allowed to dry out, so they should be placed in a cleaning solution or in water when they are not being worn.
 They are breakable, so be careful when handling them.

 You should also brush your gums, tongue, and palate with a soft-bristled brush every morning before you put your dentures in.
 This will remove plaque and stimulate circulation in your mouth.

 Finally, don’t skip your professional cleanings and check-ups every six months so that we can deep clean your dentures and check for signs of other oral diseases like cancer.

 Over time, your dentures will need to be adjusted, rebased, or remade due to normal wear and tear and natural age-related changes to your mouth.
-Dr. Schuster will check your fit and make recommendations when you come in for your check-ups.
+The Stonebridge Ranch Dentistry team will check your fit and make recommendations when you come in for your check-ups.
 Everybody is different, but usually complete dentures will last five to seven years before they need to be replaced.
 Practicing good oral hygiene and coming in for your routine cleanings and check-ups will help them last as long as possible.